-If you need to get some work done on your car you want to be sure that the garage you choose is reliable and will provide an honest and fair service without overcharging you or doing work that wasn't required.
+Need to get some work done on your car?
+You want to be sure that the garage you choose is reliable and will provide an honest and fair service.
+That includes not overcharging you or doing work that wasn't required.

-Parts of the motor trade have a poor reputation – some justified, but media coverage of 'rip-off garages' and a general lack of trust between garages and customers helps to perpetuate problems.
+Parts of the motor trade have a poor reputation.
+Some is justified, but media coverage of 'rip-off garages' and a general lack of trust between garages and customers perpetuates problems.

 The 'Motor Industry Code of Practice' (launched in 2008) aims to improve the general image of the trade by encouraging garages to raise their standards and rebuild customer confidence.

 The initial code followed a damning report by the National Consumer Council claiming that 'shoddy repair work was costing the consumer £4 billion a year' and calling for the industry to obtain full Office of Fair Trading (OFT) approval or be subject to legislation.